NREL/wind-hybrid-open-controller/docs/wake_steering_design.md

 ___

-Two final utilities are provided in the `whoc.design_tools.wake_steering_design` module.
+Two other wake steering-based utilities are provided in the `whoc.design_tools.wake_steering_design` module.

 ### Finding hysteresis zones